Mandalay Bay: Pool area

 The resort includes an 11-acre pool area known as Mandalay Bay Beach, which features 2,700 tons of sand imported from California.
 One of the pools includes a wave machine producing six-foot waves.
 It was designed to host championship surfing.
-The pool area also features a lazy river, and includes a stage for summer concerts, a stable since the resort's opening.
+The pool area also features a lazy river, and includes a stage for summer concerts, a staple since the resort's opening.
 This popularized the concept of poolside concerts at Las Vegas resorts.

 A topless sunbathing area known as Moorea Beach Club opened in 2003.
 It is named after Mo'orea, an island near Tahiti.
 The resort's pool area became popular among local families following the closure of the Wet 'n Wild water park in 2004.
 In 2013, The Light Group took over a 50000 sqft area of the pool space and converted it into a dayclub and nightclub, known as Daylight Beach Club and Eclipse respectively.